Hanovre - Things to Do in Hanovre in December

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-The Christmas market Glühwein stalls sell a 'punch card'—buy 10, get 1 free.
+The Christmas market Glühwein stalls sell a 'punch card', buy 10, get 1 free.
 Locals wear theirs on lanyards and the cards work at every stall in the market.
-Altstadt bakeries begin Stollen production in bulk December 1st—the three oldest (dating to 1800s) sell out by 2pm daily, so shop in the morning.
-December's 4pm sunsets push restaurants to start dinner earlier—most kitchens shut at 9:30pm instead of 10:30pm like summer.
-The city's free walking tours end December 15th—the guides switch to paid Christmas market tours, so book the free ones before mid-December.
-Hotel radiators in Hanovre run on city steam—they're either roaring hot or stone cold, so pack layers for sleeping no matter the outdoor temperature.
+Altstadt bakeries begin Stollen production in bulk December 1st, the three oldest (dating to 1800s) sell out by 2pm daily, so shop in the morning.
+December's 4pm sunsets push restaurants to start dinner earlier, most kitchens shut at 9:30pm instead of 10:30pm like summer.
+The city's free walking tours end December 15th, the guides switch to paid Christmas market tours, so book the free ones before mid-December.
+Hotel radiators in Hanovre run on city steam, they're either roaring hot or stone cold, so pack layers for sleeping no matter the outdoor temperature.

 Avoid These Mistakes

 Cotton kills in December.
-The damp cold soaks the fabric and keeps it clammy against your skin all day—stick to wool or modern synthetics.
-Reserve tables for 8pm or later and you’ll dine alone.
-Locals eat early under December’s 4pm sunsets, and most kitchens shut down by 9:30.
-Hit the Christmas markets at noon and you’ll come home with flat, gray photos.
-That weak winter glare flattens every color; hold off until 4pm when the low sun paints everything gold.
-Don’t bank on Christmas Day shopping.
+The damp cold soaks the fabric and keeps it clammy against your skin all day, stick to wool or modern synthetics.
+Reserve tables for 8pm or later and you'll dine alone.
+Locals eat early under December's 4pm sunsets, and most kitchens shut down by 9:30.
+Hit the Christmas markets at noon and you'll come home with flat, gray photos.
+That weak winter glare flattens every color.
+Hold off until 4pm when the low sun paints everything gold.
+Don't bank on Christmas Day shopping.
 Most markets lock up at 2pm on December 24th and stay dark until December 26th.

-Explore Activities in Hanovre
+Explore More Activities in Hanovre